dsmits/docker-exercises/index.md

 # Exercises
 Let's go!

+## What's your experience?
+Take a minute to think about challenges that you have experienced in using scientific software (or software in general!) for your research.
+Then, share with your neighbors and try to come up with a list of common gripes or challenges.Take a minute to think about challenges that you have experienced in using scientific software (or software in general!) for your research.
+Then, share with your neighbors and try to come up with a list of common gripes or challenges.

+## Software and Science
+Again, take a minute to think about how the software challenges we’ve discussed could impact (or have impacted!) the quality of your work.
+Share your thoughts with your neighbors.
+What can go wrong if our software doesn’t work?

 ## Exploring a command
 Run docker --help and pick a command from the list.
 Explore the help prompt for that command.
 Try to guess how a command